What is CAST?

 Coping and Support Training (CAST) is a 12-session GROUP, which can be implemented in a variety of locations: schools, mental health agencies, faith-based organizations, juvenile detention centers, private practice, etc. CAST groups should have 6-8 youth max.
 CAST can be offered as one of the following:

-Perhaps more important is what RY and CAST share in common:
+Perhaps more important is what Reconnecting Youth, RY Time and CAST share in common:

 *NOTE an invitation and ability to opt out is essential!